Of Pandas and People: Creation Biology

-Pandas and "cdesign proponentsists"
+From creationism to intelligent design: Pandas and "cdesign proponentsists"

 The Louisiana "Balanced Treatment Act" case – Edwards v.
 Aguillard – was decided by the Supreme Court in 1987.
 The court determined that teaching creationism in public schools violated the Establishment Clause of the United States Constitution, but that alternative scientific theories could be taught.
 While the decision ruled out any return to teaching traditional Young Earth creationism in science classes, it did offer an opening for those willing to recast creationist doctrine in the language of science.

 In 1987 a further draft of the book was produced with the new title Of Pandas and People, which still had the definition "creation means that various forms of life began abruptly", and used the term "creationists":

 The basic metabolic pathways (reaction chains) of nearly all organisms are the same.
 Is this because of descent from a common ancestor, or because only these pathways (and their variations) can sustain life?
 Evolutionists think the former is correct, creationists accept the latter view.

 The outcome of the case prompted significant editorial changes to the book.
 Dean H. Kenyon had presented an affidavit to the court in which he defined "creation science" as meaning "origin through abrupt appearance in complex form", which did "not include as essential parts... catastrophism, a world-wide flood, a recent inception of the earth or life,... the concept of kinds, or any concepts from Genesis or other religious texts", but this attempt to re-define creation science did not succeed in the Edwards case.
 Both authors had previously written young Earth creationist publications referring to biological design: a 1967 book co-written by Percival Davis referred to "design according to which basic organisms were created", and in a 1984 article as well as in his affidavit to Edwards v.
 Aguillard, Kenyon defended creation science by stating that "biomolecular systems require intelligent design and engineering know-how".
 According to the Discovery Institute's account published in December 2005, Charles Thaxton as editor of the Pandas book needed a new term after the Supreme Court case, and found it in a phrase he "picked up from a NASA scientist – intelligent design".
 He thought: "That's just what I need, it's a good engineering term….. it seemed to jibe...
 And I went back through my old copies of Science magazine and found the term used occasionally."
 In a new draft of Pandas prepared shortly after the 1987 Supreme Court ruling, approximately 150 uses of the root word "creation", such as "creationism" and "creationist", were systematically changed to refer to intelligent design.
 The definition remained essentially the same, with "intelligent design" substituted for "creation", and "intelligent creator" changed to "intelligent agency":